This is a page listing characters in Alien³

 - The Cuckoolander Was Right: And is proven right in a really gruesome way.

-- Nice Job Breaking It, Hero: in the Re Cut, the prisoners actually did manage to trap the alien.
+- Nice Job Breaking It, Hero: in the Assembly Cut, the prisoners actually did manage to trap the alien.
 Unfortunately Golic, who worships the thing as a kind of dragon, kills the guard and lets it out again.
 Oops.

 - Psychopathic Manchild: He's easily excited, easily upset, and apologizes frantically to his murder victim like a misbehaving child.

 - Talkative Loon: Halfway.
 He doesn't say a lot, but when he does speak, he tends to babble.